top of page

 Moving from no white-tailed eagles to at least 66 birds in five years would be a substantial intervention in a relatively short period.
 If the fuller modelling is right that a further phase of releases may also be needed, then consultees are entitled to ask whether they are really being asked to comment on a proposal whose eventual scale and duration are still not fully settled.

-The Moorland Association draft also argues that several important questions remain unresolved.
+The Moorland Association response also argues that several important questions remain unresolved.
 These include:

 • the possible effects on sheep farming and other rural land uses